ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 ### GET /msip
 This request will load the configuration parameters while loading the pre-registration portal page.

-##### Note: All the values are retrieving from the pre-registration config properties file.
-If any value get changed in the config properties file it will get reflected in the response of this API.
-Following mentioned response is the sample of that.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/msip</div>